reneald/streamersonglistoverlay/README.md

 Your name on Twitch, in lower case.
 This should match the name you're using on streamersonglist.com as well, which is normally automatic when you sign up.

 For example, if your name on Twitch is "My_Cool_Name", you would use "my_cool_name" (lower case).

+On this branch, I've already set it to "toehider".

 ### streamerId